discos/suricate/docs/rest_api.rst

     GET /cmd/getTpi

-The response to this request gives the client a JSON file containing all information about the command: whether it is still in execution or terminated, the starting time, the total time of execution, the result in case it is terminated (in that case the number of TPIs), possible parameters, errors, etc.
+The response to this request gives the client a JSON data containing all information about the command: whether it is still in execution or terminated, the starting time, the total time of execution, the result in case it is terminated (in that case the number of TPIs), possible parameters, errors, etc.

-In case a command takes some parameters, they have to be included in the JSON file sent by the POST request.
+In case a command takes some parameters, they have to be included in the JSON data sent by the POST request.

 It is not possible to have multiple ``Scheduler.cmd('cmd-name')`` in execution at the same time.
 For instance, let's suppose to send a POST request for the ``getTpi`` command and